rule

 Text 30

-Having lost his respect he picked up a lifeless snake with his bow and placed it in anger on the shoulder of the sage as he left to return to his palace.
+Having lost his respect, he with the tip of his bow picked up a lifeless snake and placed it angrily over the shoulder of the sage as he left to return to his palace.

 Text 31

-There he wondered whether or not the sage's meditative state of withdrawing from the senses with closed eyes was a false, pretended trance to avoid an encounter with a lower ruler.
+There he wondered whether or not the sage's meditative state of withdrawing from the senses with closed eyes was a false, pretended trance to remain in avoidance of seeing a lower ruler.
+(Vedabase)

 Text 32